SOCKS5 Proxy Settings

 Benefits

-• Data Retention and Monitoring.
+• Data retention and monitoring.
 If you have data retention policies to adhere to, SOCKS5 proxy logs can help you with that.

 • Traffic Analysis.
 Logs can also help you troubleshoot server issues, identify any potential threats and anomalies, and give you timely insights into traffic patterns